 First, it's important to note that being at a low point in life is different than depression.
 Depression is very common, but it isn't to be taken lightly.
 If you think you have depression, seek help from your doctor as soon as possible.

 What are the symptoms of a slump?
 Some signs include feeling tired or drained all the time.
 Other symptoms include trouble focusing and finding complex tasks impossible to do.
 Work and recreation may seem meaningless.
 You may feel like you're always coming down with something.
 To put it simply, you do not feel like your usual self, and it is not a great time.
+Maybe you are feeling some stress and that is adding to the slump.

 Before you can climb out of this low point, you need to figure out what is causing this slump.
 A common cause is that you haven't been taking enough time to rest and recharge.
 Have you been letting work take over weekends or other time off?
 Our culture praises devoting your life to work, but that can come at a steep cost to your wellbeing.
 Another reason may be poor nutrition or sleep.
 Sometimes it occurs from being in a negative environment.
 Whatever the cause, once you have identified it you can start making changes to feel better.